jeqcho/perplexity-clone/README.md

 Query: What are the latest developments in quantum computing?

-[1/5] Analyzing query complexity...
+[1/3] Analyzing query complexity...
-→ Will fetch 8 search results
+→ Will fetch 7 search results

-[2/5] Fetching search results...
+[2/3] Fetching search results...
-→ Retrieved 8 results
+→ Retrieved 6 results

-[3/5] Running agents in parallel...
-→ Comprehensive Agent completed
-→ Factual Agent completed
+[3/3] Racing 3 agents for fastest response...
-→ Analytical Agent completed
+→ Agent 2 won the race! ⚡

-[4/5] Validating responses...
-→ Validation complete

-[5/5] Judging responses...
-→ Best response selected

 ================================================================================
 ANSWER